signupsoftware/TEMP-Docs-BC/docs/user-manual/3-business-functionality/28-responsibility-center.md

 When the following setup is enabled, PO matched invoices will inherit the Responsibility center from the matching PO:

-In ExFlow Setup, go to the “PO Matching” fast tab and toggle on the option “Use PO Header Values on Invoice''.
-The “PO Header Value on Invoice Setup” page will then open.
+In ExFlow Setup, go to the “Order Matching” fast tab and toggle on the option “Copy Header Values to Invoice/Credit Memo Setup''to open the setup page.

 Activate Responsibility Center by checking the box in the “Activate” field and click OK to complete the activation and close the page.